 Their engine produced a distinctive putt-putt sound, so the Londoners heard them coming.
 They were often called buzz bombs, or doodlebugs.

-And here’s my husband standing next to the V-2 Rocket.
+And here’s my husband standing next to the V-2 rocket.
 This ballistic missile was far more frightening than the flying bomb, because you couldn’t hear it coming.
 It travelled faster than the speed of sound.
 The hapless civilians literally didn’t know what hit them; the rocket landed first, and then the sound followed.

 Germans are reluctant to celebrate their own military accomplishments, for obvious reasons.
-It must be awkward for them to boast about their brilliant research.
+It must be awkward for them to boast about their own brilliant research.

 And it was brilliant — Wernher von Braun, the guy who invented the V-weapons, went to the United States after the war to work for the National Aeronautics and Space Administration (NASA) where he became known as “the father of modern rocket technology.”
 He is credited with putting the first American on the moon in 1969.